alexandermorgan/vis-framework/doc/api/tutorial-melodic_ngrams.rst

 -----------------------------------

 To begin, try reading the documentation for the :class:`~vis.analyzers.indexers.ngram.NGramIndexer`.
-At present, this Indexer is the most powerful and most complicated module in the VIS Framework, and as such it may pose difficulties and behave in unexpected ways.
+At present, this Indexer is the most powerful and most complicated module in the Vizitka, and as such it may pose difficulties and behave in unexpected ways.
 For this tutorial we focus on the basic functionality: the "n" and "vertical" settings.

 TODO: continue revising here